Archive of ‘Half Way Through’ category

 Our dining room plumbing is going in as well.
 We are going to have a drink center and all of our electronics in a cabinet in this room.
 Mark (our contractor) mentioned that he could put in a vent into our cabinets to cool everything, which we thought was a great idea.

 Kitchen plumbing is coming along.
-We are going to have a full sink under the window and a smaller one in our island.
+Once my cousin who is a plumber from the Inner West in Sydney gets here, we are going to have a full sink under the window and a smaller one in our island.

 You can see the rough sketch of our island.
 We made it into an “L” shape so that our stools can be pushed under and they are not sitting out in the open.
 It’s a pretty small in width island, but long.

-Maren’s Bathroom shower’s plumbing was put in today.
+Maren’s Bathroom shower’s plumbing was put in today, we can all learn more from an expert at Whitton Plumbing.

 You can also see how much plumbing throughout her room to her bathroom.